The Definitive List Of Seated Military Press Mistakes

 1) You’re not using a full range of motion.

-Just as with the squat, the vast majority of guys don’t have a proper range of motion when performing this exercise.
+Just as with the squat, the vast majority of people don’t have a proper range of motion when performing this exercise.

-In fact, many guys only lower the weight until their upper arms are parallel with the floor, meaning that the bar doesn’t travel much further than the top of their head.
+In fact, many people only lower the weight until their upper arms are parallel with the floor, meaning that the bar doesn’t travel much further than the top of their head.

 If you do this, you are only getting about 1/3 of the range of motion that you should be from this exercise.